mukundkumra/mukundkumra/README.md

 <br />

 <p align="center">
-  Hey, I'm <a href="https://bento.me/mukundkumra" target="_blank">Mukund Kumra</a>, a Full-Stack Web Developer and an Aspiring CyberSec Professional!
+  Hey, I'm <a href="https://bento.me/mukundkumra" target="_blank">Mukund Kumra</a>, a Full-Stack Web Developer and an Aspiring CyberSec Professional.
   <br />
   I'm an incoming Master's student in CyberSec at TUS Ireland.
   <br />